metapolator/metapolator/the-Zürich-report.md

 ![](http://metapolator.com/images/wiki/allwall.jpg)
 <br/>_nicolas pauly (r) and peter sikking working on the wall-of-concept._

 This is a visual report, with notes, of the 2-day Metapolator product workshop that took place on 9+10 July, 2014 at the Type Designers Studio, Zürich, Switzerland.
-Involved where Simon Egli and peter sikking, with contributions by nicolas pauly, Wei Huang (remote) and Eben Sorkin (via [this](https://plus.google.com/106288796449831139244/posts/W874iEgTcxM)).
+Involved were Simon Egli and peter sikking, with contributions by nicolas pauly, Wei Huang (remote) and Eben Sorkin (via [this hangout](https://plus.google.com/106288796449831139244/posts/W874iEgTcxM)).

-Now where to start, there is so much we covered in these two days…
+Now, where to start, there is so much we covered in these two days…

 ## of master sequences and sausages

 First thing we worked on was that masters in a design space are more often than not related to each other.
 They can form sequences (think thin–medium–bold, but also a thin-italic-narrow-sans to heavy-wide-slab sequence).

 ![](http://metapolator.com/images/wiki/sequences2.jpg)

 Out of 3-or-more masters a sequence can be auto-detected (all significant changes of parameters line up for them) and any 2-or-more can be made a sequence by users.
 Master sequences are shown as lines in design space.

 **notes** (see numbers in image above):